Maple & Co.: Incidents

 Maple & Co. suffered a number of unfortunate incidents throughout the course of their development.
 On the morning of 11 May 1857, the walls between the Maples' store and the adjoining house suffered a collapse.
 The destruction killed six people, some of whom were employees of Maples who were residing on the top floors ready for work in the morning.
 When John Maple arrived at the scene he told reporters that the collapse had caused around £10,000 worth of damage in addition to the £2,400 of destroyed furniture.

 Furthermore, in December 1871, a fire broke out in the store causing £45,000 worth of damage to buildings and stock which included 80 fine wardrobes.
 The only reason the fire did not cause more damage was due to the iron doors installed throughout the building which were closed each night and which stopped the fire from advancing.

 In 1897, another fire broke out in the Maple's Camden Depository destroying most of the building including the stock inside.

 A store was destroyed in the 1993 Bournemouth bombing.

 Decline

 After the end of World War II, a change in tastes and the cost manufacturing factors contributed to a decline in sales.
 In 1980, the furniture maker Waring & Gillow joined with Maple & Co., to become Maple, Waring & Gillow.
 It subsequently became part of Allied Maples Group Ltd, which included Allied Carpets when it was acquired by supermarket chain Asda in 1988.
-In 1997 it went into administration, and was taken over by the retailer Allders.
+A management buyout from Asda took place in 1993.
+In 1997 the company went into administration; put down by receivers Deloitte & Touche to poor trading and high debts.
+At the time, the business had 24 stores and employed 340 staff.
+It was taken over by the retailer Allders.

-From 1901, electrical power to the London shop was supplied by a 140 bhp three cylinder Willans engine steam generating set.
+From 1901, electrical power to the London shop was supplied by a 140-bhp three-cylinder Willans engine steam generating set.
 This was retired in 1957 and placed on display at the original Willans factory in Rugby.
 In 2011 it was recognised with an Engineering Heritage Award.
-In 2017 it was transferred to the Internal Fire – Museum of Power in West Wales.
+In 2017 it was transferred to the Internal Fire Museum of Power in West Wales.